bschwartz10/career-development-curriculum/module_three/mod_4_action_plan_template.md

 *What will you do throughout each week?*
   >Reach out to 1-2 alumni, company a week.
 Read Pootr/Exercisms on sat/sundays.
 ## What I Will Work on with Meg
   >Cold outreach strategies.
-Ask for advice on companies/people to reach out to in NY *What advice do you need?
+Ask for advice on companies/people to reach out to in NY.
+*What advice do you need?
 What would be helpful to talk through?
 Let Meg know here!*